astromatic/sextractor/doc/src/Param.rst

 .. _focal_coords:

 :param:`_FOCAL`
   Measurements are given in “focal plane coordinates”, which are actually projected coordinates, in degrees.
-This requires World Coordinate System (|WCS|_) metadata :cite:`2002AA_395_1061G` to be present in the FITS image header(s).
+This requires |WCS| metadata :cite:`2002AA_395_1061G` to be present in the FITS image header(s).
 The computation of focal plane coordinates from pixel coordinates is similar to that of :param:`_SKY` coordinates except that they are not de-projected and remain Cartesian.
 The main purpose of focal plane coordinates is to provide a common system for all the chips in a mosaic camera.

 .. note::
   Conversion to :param:`_FOCAL` coordinates is available only for a limited subset of measurements.